-Fundamental inorganic electrochemistry - potential sweep voltammetry
+Fundamental molecular electrochemistry - potential sweep voltammetry

-- Potential (aka voltammetric) sweep methods are the most common electrochemical methods in use by chemists today - They provide an efficient and straightforward assessment of the redox behavior of molecular systems. - In all potential sweep methods, the potential (V) of the working electrode is varied continuously with time according to a predetermined potential waveform (aka excitation function), while the current (I) is concurrently measured as a function of the potential. - The applied potential at the working electrode is measured against a reference electrode of choice, while a counter (aka auxiliary) electrode is required to balance the I-V applied. - Thus, three electrodes are required: - working electrode - reference electrode - counter electrode - An electrolyte salt must also be dissolved in solution to maintain sufficient conductivity in the bulk solution.
+- Potential (aka voltammetric) sweep methods are the most common electrochemical methods in use by chemists today - They provide an efficient and straightforward assessment of the redox behavior of molecular systems. - In all potential sweep methods, the potential (V, volts) of the working electrode is varied continuously with time according to a predetermined potential waveform (aka excitation function), while the current (I, amps) is concurrently measured as a function of the potential. - The applied potential at the working electrode is measured against a reference electrode of choice, while a counter (aka auxiliary) electrode is required to balance the I-V applied. - Thus, three electrodes are required: - working electrode - > reference electrode - counter electrode - An electrolyte salt must also be dissolved in solution to maintain sufficient conductivity in the bulk solution and maintain diffusion controlled mass transfer at the electrode interface.